elastic/e2e-testing/e2e/_suites/ingest-manager/README.md

    export ELASTIC_AGENT_DOWNLOAD_URL="https://snapshots.elastic.co/8.0.0-59098054/downloads/beats/elastic-agent/elastic-agent-8.0.0-SNAPSHOT-linux-x86_64.tar.gz"
    ```

-3. Define the proper Docker images to be used in tests.
+3. Define the proper Docker images to be used in tests (Optional).

     Update the Docker compose files with the local version of the images you want to use.